• Skip to main content

 It is a seasonal fruit with an attractive color.
 Asian pears are tasty, and they have a juicy flavor.
 They are also known as apple-pears, and they are easy to grow during the rainy season.

-However, before purchasing this plant, it is vital to consider the tree’s height, and you should also keep in mind that western pears are not edible.
+However, before purchasing this plant, it is vital to consider the tree’s height.
+You should also keep in mind that western pears are not edible.

 Beans